greg-raven/Uncommon-Sense/_posts/2023-06-27-corrupted-institutions.md

 ---
-title: 'Our institutions have become untrustworthy and corrupted'
+title: "Our institutions have become untrustworthy and corrupted"
 layout: post
 categories:
 - corruption